Community Living Standards

 - Occupancy Regulations: More than three times the designed occupancy in a residential community’s room is prohibited.

-- Painting Rooms: Painting of residential communities rooms without prior approval from HRL is prohibited.
+- Painting Rooms: Painting of residential community rooms without prior approval from HRL is prohibited.

-- Pets: Possession of pet, except for freshwater fish (not exceed 10 gallons) and service animals for persons with a disability, is prohibited.
+- Pets: Possession of a pet, except for non-poisonous freshwater fish (not exceed 10 gallons) and service animals for persons with a disability, is prohibited.

-- Postings: Posting materials on bulletin boards or other common spaces, with the exception of the area bulletin board, without approval is prohibited.
+- Postings: Posting materials on bulletin boards or other common spaces without approval is prohibited.
 University-sponsored and University-affiliated groups may submit materials directly to HRL.
-Groups and individuals are not permitted to post materials directly to residential community bulletin boards; instead, only HRL staff is authorized to post materials.
+Groups and individuals are not permitted to post materials directly to residential community bulletin boards; instead, only HRL staff are authorized to post materials.
 Materials from non-affiliated groups are not allowed to be posted in the residential communities.
-Announcements (meetings, birthdays, etc.) using any media (chalk, paint, etc.) on residential communities property are prohibited.
+Announcements (meetings, birthdays, etc.) using any media (chalk, paint, etc.) on residential community property are prohibited.
 This includes, but is not limited to: walls and sidewalks.
 Individuals will be charged accordingly for any damages/clean-up costs incurred as a result of improper posting.
 Violators will be documented by HRL and posting privileges may be revoked.

-- Posting materials: Posting materials on the outside of room doors or in hallway with the intent to harm or incite others is prohibited.
+- Posting materials: Posting materials that are easily visible to the general public that intentionally/unintentionally harm or incite others is prohibited.

 - Smoking: Smoking in a non-designated area in or adjacent to residential communities is prohibited.

-- Solicitation: Solicitation is prohibited within the residential communities lobbies, common areas, or door-to-door.
+- Solicitation Policy: Solicitation is prohibited within the residential community lobbies, common areas, or door-to-door.
 Distributing printed materials in the residential communities is prohibited.
+This includes items (with the exception of emergency evacuation materials) being slid under doorways.
 Items must be approved by the Administrative Operations Manager of HRL.
 Area bulletin boards are provided in most communities for items to be posted.
 Items posted are subject to be taken down at the Area Director's discretion.
 If one is interested in posting throughout the building, you must receive written approval from the Administrative Operations Manager of HRL.
-If an area bulletin board is not available in your community, please speak with the Area Director of that area for suggestions on where you are allowed to post.

-- Storing Vehicles: Parking or storing a bike, motorcycle, or scooter in an unauthorized area, including but not limited: to stairwells, hallways, lounges, balconies, trees, plants, public seating fixtures, sign posts, electrical fixtures, railings is prohibited.
+- Storing Vehicles: Parking or storing a bike, motorcycle, or scooter in an unauthorized area, including but not limited to: stairwells, hallways, lounges, balconies, trees, plants, public seating fixtures, sign posts, electrical fixtures, or railings is prohibited.
 All bicycles must be registered with the Tulane Police Department (TUPD) and properly display a valid Tulane bicycle registration sticker.
 Registration is required by the University.
-Unregistered bicycles will be removed by TUPD and may be returned to student upon registration.
+Unregistered bicycles will be removed by TUPD and may be returned to the student upon registration.

 - Theft: Theft of university owned furniture or property is prohibited.